Frequently Asked Questions

 What are your ethics?

-I follow the American Counseling Association Code of Ethics and the Alabama Board of Examiners in Counseling Code of Ethics.
+We follow the American Counseling Association Code of Ethics and the Alabama Board of Examiners in Counseling Code of Ethics.